• Virginia Department of Education

 White

-The highlighted areas indicate a need to address academic deficits for our black and economically disadvantaged students and students with disabilities.
-These students will be provided extra academic support through small group and individual instruction in reading and math with classroom teachers, reading specialists, special education teachers, and tutors using our district math, reading, phonemic awareness, and phonics programs along with a program purchased for the special education department that is aligned with the science of reading.
-The VDOE growth assessment, MAP test, PALS test, SOL test, LETRS assessments, Reading Playground data, Lexia Core 5 data, STMath, and snapshots and benchmarks in math and science will be used to evaluate program effectiveness.
-The science passrate indicates a need to examine the time allotted for teaching science, in addition to evaluating instructional delivery and materials and resources used for instruction.
-District snapshots, benchmarks, and the state SOL test will be used to determine the effectiveness of our efforts.
+The highlighted areas indicate a need to address academic deficits for our black students and students with disabilities.
+In addition to Tier 1 instruction using high quality instructional materials, these students will be provided extra academic support through small group intervention and individual instruction in Reading and Math with classroom teachers, reading specialists, special education teachers, and tutors using our district Math, Reading, Phonemic Awareness, and Phonics programs along with a program purchased for the special education department that is aligned with the science of reading.
+The MAP test, VALLSS test, SOL test, LETRS assessments, Reading Playground data, Lexia Core 5 data, Dreambox, and snapshots and benchmarks in math and science will be used to evaluate program effectiveness.
+Examining the time allotted for Science instruction and the intentional planning and implementation of Science plans resulted in a twenty point increase in the Science passrate.
+We will continue with intentional planning and instructional delivery and use district snapshots, benchmarks, and the state SOL test to determine the effectiveness of our efforts.

 PALS for grades K, 1, and 2 indicate the following: